Mar 22, 2021

 Service your heat pump annually.
 Normal maintenance helps avoid emergency repairs and surprise heating bills.
 And, don’t forget to regularly replace your filters.

 Use a programmable thermostat to efficiently run your heat pump, and watch out during cold weather.
 Use a lower setback temperature with a forced air furnace to maximize your energy savings.

 Set the thermostat at 68° when you’re home or awake; 55° when you’re asleep or away.

 Don’t get stung by portable heaters, those high users of electricity.
 Each heater you plug in to bump up the heat racks up the kilowatt hour usage, causing a shocking bill at the end of the month.

 Set your water heater to 120° and install high performance, low-flow showerheads.
+Upgrade your current electric water heater to an efficient heat pump water heater that uses up to 75% less energy.
+Check out our heat pump water heater incentives.
 It’s a great way to eliminate energy waste with a gift that keeps on givin’ the whole year!

 Is your “Beer Fridge” running?
 Better get it to stop.
 Getting rid of that extra fridge in the garage could save about $10/month.
 Can you say, “Stocking Stuffers!”?

 Stick with tradition when cooking the Christmas turkey in the oven.
 Giving this energy-eater a break for other meals throughout the year makes a diffrence on your energy bill.
 Or, stick to an elf’s four major food groups: candy, candy canes, candy corns, and syrup.

 If you have duct work under your home, ensure that it is sealed and not leaking precious hot air to the great outdoors.
 Duct sealing is often a low-cost fix, compared to high bills caused by wasted energy.